 - Pipeline update – What’s in the funnel is the key item here.
 Each rep needs to discuss how much they have and in what sales stage.
 You learn a lot from this exercise.
 Is the rep following the sales process?
 Do they have enough to make their quota?
 Do you (as a SM) have enough to make yours?
 Spend the time with the rep to review their funnel with the group.
 The lessons learned each week will be invaluable.
 Make the rest of the agenda then about new customers, updates from management and then train on selling skills.
 This leads to my next point:

-4. Value Add – When preparing the meeting, ask yourself: Is there something in the meeting that my sales rep can use TODAY to sell more business or keep a customer happy?
+Make sure each meeting delivers value to the team.
+When preparing the meeting, ask yourself: Is there something in the meeting that my sales rep can use TODAY to sell more business or keep a customer happy?
 This is critical to your sales team looking forward to the meeting.
 Maybe it is in the training on sales fundamentals.
 Or maybe it’s a customer comment, feedback or blog that identifies some trends in the industry.
 Something they can use NOW.
 Trust me, they will keep coming back.

-Here is a sample agenda to ensure you have effective team call.
+If you are looking for a head start, here is a sample agenda to ensure you have effective team call.
 You can download it here.